AskUbuntu/ProFormaComments/README.md

 <kbd>Ctrl</kbd> + <kbd>X</kbd>) Then edit the commit message you want to use for these
 new commits.

-Finally push to github and [open a merge request](https://help.github.com/articles/using-pull-requests)
+Finally push to github and [open a pull request](https://help.github.com/articles/using-pull-requests)

 # Style Guide